Symmetry constraints on the orbital transport in solids

 Recent observations of anomalous current-induced torques in transition metal-based magnetic heterostructures were attributed to orbital moment generation via OHE and its long-range propagation through transition metals such as Pt and Ni~\cite{Hayashi2023-rg,PhysRevB.107.134423}.
 In the studied geometries, OHE generated orbital moments parallel to the thin-film interfaces, which were assumed to become injected across the interfaces and diffuse through a significant thickness of ferromagnetic layers.
-However, this is precisely the transverse geometry that according to our analysis does not allow for orbital moment transport, regardless of the crystalline structure or orientation.
-We propose two alternative explanations for the anomalous observations.
-First, orbitally-selective hopping in transition metals can stabilize an orbital liquid $-$ an orbitally correlated state of electrons that cannot be described in single-particle terms and may exist in both magnetic and non-magnetic materials~\cite{Urazhdin_F}.
+This is precisely the transverse geometry that according to our analysis does not allow for atomic orbital moment transport.
+It is possible that the observed effects resulted entirely from the interatomic orbital moment contribution.
+We also propose two alternative explanations for the anomalous observations.
+First, orbitally-selective hopping in transition metals can stabilize an orbital liquid $-$ an orbitally correlated state of electrons that cannot be described in single-particle terms and can exist in both magnetic and non-magnetic materials~\cite{Urazhdin_F}.
 Orbital correlations are ferromagnetic in the direction normal to the orbital moment, and may mediate long-range orbital torques by analogy to the spin exchange stiffness in ferromagnets.
-This many-particle mechanism is consistent with the interpretation in terms of OHE, but cannot be described by the single-particle picture.
+This many-particle mechanism is consistent with the interpretation in terms of orbital moments, but cannot be described by the single-particle picture.

-One of the central experimental observations attributed to the orbital moment injection is the variation of STT effects at large ferromagnet thicknesses~\cite{Hayashi2023-rg,PhysRevB.107.134423} inconsistent with the usual STT whose length scale of a few atomic spacings is determined by the rapid dephasing of precession of the spin component transverse to the magnetization~\cite{Slonczewski1996,Ralph2007SpinTT}.
-In contrast, the collinear to the magnetization spin component propagates over a much larger longitudinal spin diffusion length.
-The observed long-range effects may thus be associated with the longitudinal spin transfer whose role in spin current-induced phenomena remains poorly understood~\cite{PhysRevLett.119.257201,PhysRevLett.126.037203}.
-These possibilities warrant more detailed theoretical and experimental studies of the symmetries underlying spin and orbital transport in solids.
+One of the central experimental observations attributed to the orbital moment injection is the variation of STT effects at large ferromagnet thicknesses~\cite{Hayashi2023-rg,PhysRevB.107.134423} inconsistent with the usual STT whose length scale of a few atomic spacings is determined by the rapid dephasing of precession of spin transverse to the magnetization~\cite{Slonczewski1996,Ralph2007SpinTT}.
+In contrast, the collinear to the magnetization spin propagates over a much larger longitudinal spin diffusion length.
+The observed long-range effects may thus be associated with the longitudinal spin transfer whose role in current-induced phenomena remains poorly understood~\cite{PhysRevLett.119.257201,PhysRevLett.126.037203}.
+These possibilities warrant more detailed studies of the symmetries underlying spin and orbital transport in solids.

 This work was supported by the NSF award ECCS-2005786.